Nikitha1287/LICExp/Experiment _6.md

 1. Bipolar Current Mirror (which are of two types: NPN and PNP)
 2. MOS Current Mirror (two types: NMOS and PMOS)

+![image](https://github.com/user-attachments/assets/3f647c1d-03b4-40cc-8173-3984c557b99e)

 **In this experiment, our main focus is on MOS Current Mirror Circuits and including it as a load in the differential amplifier circuit.**

-![image](https://github.com/user-attachments/assets/3f647c1d-03b4-40cc-8173-3984c557b99e)
+## **1. BIPOLAR CURRENT MIRROR CIRCUIT:**

 ![image](https://github.com/user-attachments/assets/62f0bef3-c206-49a7-8fda-3e75dd0739f3)